Samir Kamnani

 Make sure you’re in constant communication with your 3PL or regional warehouse so you can provide up-to-the-minute information.
 Loop’s integration ShipBob offers free analytics and data reporting tools to track orders, maintain inventory, and provide insight into your fulfillment performance, logistics cost and more.

-To prevent loss of revenue, rather than just offering a full-out return, suggest an even exchange for a similar style or color.
+To prevent loss of revenue, rather than just offering a refund, suggest an even exchange for a similar style or color.
 You could also provide a credit that includes a discount if the shoppers spend a higher amount, often known as upselling.

 Loop has partnered with the Shopify Fulfillment Network to make returns easy.
 Shopify’s technology hits on key touch points like return submission, label generation, and the refund process.
 Shoppers can instantly start a return, receive a label, and drop off their order to be returned.
 Loop creates automated return solutions that mean quicker return processes, less effort for customer support teams, and insightful data to understand trends in returns.